Email alias services compared

 What's the best free email alias service?

 It depends on the cap that limits you.
-DuckDuckGo and Emcognito both allow unlimited aliases free, while SimpleLogin (10) and Firefox Relay (5) cap aliases.
-Emcognito differs by metering forwarded emails (100/month free) instead of aliases, and adds per-alias suspend on the free tier (reply-from-alias is a Plus and Pro feature).
+DuckDuckGo, addy.io, and Emcognito all allow unlimited aliases free, while SimpleLogin (10) and Firefox Relay (50) cap them — though addy.io's free aliases sit on a shared subdomain with a monthly bandwidth limit and no replies.
+Emcognito differs by metering forwarded emails (100/month free) instead of aliases, needs no domain or DNS setup, and adds per-alias suspend on the free tier.

 Which alias services let you reply from the alias on the free plan?

-SimpleLogin, DuckDuckGo Email, and Apple Hide My Email support replies on their free tiers that keep your real address hidden.
-Emcognito, addy.io, and Firefox Relay reserve reply support for paid tiers (Emcognito unlocks it on Plus and Pro).
+SimpleLogin, DuckDuckGo Email, Apple Hide My Email, and Emcognito support replies that keep your real address hidden. addy.io and Firefox Relay reserve reply support for paid tiers.

 Do any of these store my email content?